 We maintain custody of our assets in accordance with the requirements of Rule 17f-2 under the 1940 Act.
 Also in accordance with this rule, some of our portfolio securities are held under a safekeeping agreement, by Wells Fargo Bank, National Association, which is a bank whose functions and physical facilities are supervised by federal or state authority.
 The address of the safekeeping agent is: 9062 Old Annapolis Road, Columbia, Maryland 21045.
 In addition, some of our portfolio securities are held under a custody agreement by U.S. Bank National Association.
 The address of the custodian is: One Federal Street, 3rd Floor, Boston, Massachusetts 02110.
-American Stock Transfer & Trust Company, LLC acts as our transfer agent, distribution paying agent and registrar is 6201 15th Avenue, Brooklyn, New York 11219, telephone number: (800) 937-5449.
+American Stock Transfer & Trust Company, LLC acts as our transfer agent, distribution paying agent and registrar.
+The principal address of the transfer agent, distribution paying agent and registrar is 6201 15th Avenue, Brooklyn, New York 11219, telephone number: (800) 937-5449.